 It is only a 1-5 scale, but this is a 6.
 I loved it.
 A personal favorite

 I looked at a lot of recipes and really can’t claim an “inspired by.”
 This Paula Deen recipe had ranch dressing powder as did several others.
-It added an interesting taste, and I recommend it, but it is optional.
+It added an interesting taste, a little cool to oppose the heat of the jalapeno.
+I recommend it, but it is optional.

 I wanted to be lazy and not pay any attention to this, so I went the slow cooker route.
 You could do this on the stovetop in a couple of hours or a dutch oven in an over for a couple of hours.

 This is a thick soup as published but if you want a very thick chili-like result, leave out the beef broth.

 This is 6/10 on the heat-o-meter.
 I thought it would be hotter.
 Add more spices or another jalapeno if you want to burn.

 Prep one jalapeno by mincing and a medium onion with a medium chop.

 Combine 1 lb lower fat ground beef with the onion over medium-high heat.
 Cook and break up the beef.

 Add beef to the crock pot.
 Rinse 1 can black beans, and one can of kidney beans and add to the pot.
 You may substitute any beans you want.

-Add all remaining ingredients: 1 small can green chilies, two cans diced tomatoes, 1 – 14oz can tomato sauce, the diced jalapeno, one-half envelope of dry ranch dressing mix, and a 14 oz can of beef broth.
+Add all remaining ingredients: 1 small can green chilies, two cans diced tomatoes, 1 – 14oz can tomato sauce, the diced jalapeno, one-half envelope of dry ranch dressing mix (optional), and a 14 oz can of beef broth.
 The beef broth may be omitted if you want this thick.

 Cook on low for 6 hours or high for 3 hours.